kawser25350/Smart_Medical_Inventory/README.md

 - Manage departments/categories and allocate budgets
 - View average sales and stock suggestions

-### **For Admins**
-- Create and manage multiple manager accounts
-- Add or remove managers
-- Modify and update the **prediction algorithm**
-- Adjust system settings for better performance

 ---

 ## 🧠 Intelligent & Automated Features
 - **Auto Stocking** — Large inventories automatically store medicines with location mapping
 - **Smart Alerts** — Notifications for expiry and low stock based on sales patterns
-- **Statistical Predictions** — Helps managers avoid overstocking or running out of medicines
+- **Statistical Predictions** — Uses **past 6 months of sales data** for each medicine to predict how many units to purchase in the next cycle, helping avoid overstocking or shortages

 ---